AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/readiness.md

 ---
-title: How to Determine if your Deployment is Ready to be Moved to AEM as a Cloud Service
+title: Determining if your Deployment is Ready to be Moved to AEM as a Cloud Service
 description: Learn about the steps you need to take in order to make sure that your AEM installation is ready to be moved to the cloud
 ---
-# How to Determine if your Deployment is Ready to be Moved to AEM as a Cloud Service  {#readiness-phase}
+# Determining if your Deployment is Ready to be Moved to AEM as a Cloud Service  {#determining-if-your-deployment-is-ready}

-In this part of the AEM as a Cloud Service Migration Journey you will you will familiarize yourself with AEM as a Cloud Service and review the notable changes that it has introduced.
+In this part of the AEM as a Cloud Service Migration Journey you will you will familiarize yourself with AEM as a Cloud Service, review the notable changes that it has introduced and understand what it takes to plan for a successful migration to the cloud.

-## The Store So Far {#story-so-far}
+## The Story So Far {#story-so-far}

 In the prevuious document of the journey, [Getting Started with Moving to AEM as a Cloud Service](/help/journey-migration/getting-started.md), you learned what are the benefits of moving to AEM as a Cloud Service, as well as an overview of the steps needed to do so.